KonstantinSKY/ibench/Front-end/README.md

     `title(["text": str])`

 - if no text argument is used here, that the Method returns the Title  of Web PageWeb.
-In this case, this method is final and the chain of methods cannot continue

 - if a text argument is added in brackets, then this method compares the text arguments in brackets with the Title of current WebPage and checks